jtpaasch/load2demo/README.md

 ### TL;DR

-Loading more than one binary right after another tells BAP to merge the info from the later loads into the info it has about the earlier loads.
+Loading two binaries one right after the other tells BAP to merge the info from the later loads into the info it has about the earlier loads.

-Extracting a program from a loaded project appears to be the moment when BAP sets up the program as a distinct entity in its internal memory.
+Extracting a program from a loaded project (i.e., when you call `Project.program`) appears to be the moment when BAP sets up the program as a distinct entity in its internal memory.
 It's then that it assigns TIDs to the terms, and so on.
-Any loads after that will be considered by BAP to be loading a new, different program.
+Any loads after that appear to be considered by BAP to be loading a new, different program.